The TL;DR

 When your benchmark completes, you get a permalink like 9bench.com/r/abc12345.
 This URL

-The result is also visible on the leaderboard at /top if your score is in the top 50.
+The result may also be visible on the leaderboard at /top if your score is in the top 50.

 The leaderboard shows: anonymous result ID, overall score, GPU name (if available), core count,